 Puppies are also mischievous.
-Therefore, puppy diarrhea may be a result of your puppy having eaten something it shouldn’t have eaten, including decaying animal parts, garbage, grass and insects.
+Therefore, puppy diarrhea may be a result of your puppy has eaten something it shouldn’t have eaten, including decaying animal parts, garbage, grass, and insects.
 Puppies exhibiting severe diarrhea and vomiting may have ingested something toxic, which is a medical emergency that requires immediate medical intervention.

 Your puppy may be allergic to its food, leading to food malabsorption caused by an inflamed bowel wall.
 You will need to work with your veterinarian to determine the allergens causing your puppy distress and look into hypoallergenic diet plans.

 Intestinal parasites are a huge cause of puppy diarrhea.
 These parasites include roundworms, hookworms and whipworms, which are visible in your puppy’s loose stool.
 You must take your puppy to the vet immediately so your vet can deworm the puppy and treat it with the appropriate medication.